iDataVisualizationLab/music/Master Thesis/README.md

 - Concatenating the above features we got a single feature vector length 39.

 ### How well t-SNE output can be used to visualize the cluster?
+#### t-SNE (-distributed Stochastic Neighbor Embedding), high dimensionality reduction algorithm
+- t-SNE is not a linear projection.
+By utilizing the local relationships between points in high dimension to create a low-dimensional mapping.
+As the result, t-SNE can capture non-linear structure.
+-  There is no clear line between which points are neighbors of the other points.
+This lack of clear borders can be a major advantage because it allows t-SNE to naturally take both global and local structure into account.
+- - In the project, after doing many testing, I set t-SNE 's perplexity equal to 20 and for the real-time visualization purpose, t-SNE is calculated every time it gets new data sample, therefore, the sub-iteration is set to 100 and final iteration after collecting all the data is 1000.
 #### The interesting finding is that lowering window size does not always help getting better result in the visualization even we collect more data point.
 **4096 window size versus 2048 window size for music notes dataset.**
 - As shown in the figure below,  we can see clear cluster of oboe, tuba, saxophone, bass drum.
 Cluster for violin and cello seem not to well separated.![alt text](https://github.com/iDataVisualizationLab/music/blob/master/Master%20Thesis/image/4096_music.png)